-Lawson et al. (2009) reported electronic spreadsheet usage in business and education had been around 25 years.
-Since their study was published in 2009, it is feasible to extend the length to almost 38 years.
-According to Melissa James from GreyCampus (2015) spreadsheets are important to business as financial accounting tools, for tracing product sales, customer data, for analyzing return on investment, and work scheduling.
-According to Rahman et al. (2020) and Mack et al. (2018) "spreadsheets are everywhere" and in addition to business applications they are used for a wide range of activities such as but not limited to managing scientific experiments, diets. real estate inventory, managing grades, managing financial portfolios, and managing real estate inventory.
+Lawson et al. (2009) reported electronic spreadsheet usage in business had been around 25 years.
+Since their study was published in 2009, it is feasible to extend the time to almost 38 years.
+According to Melissa James from GreyCampus (2015), spreadsheets are important to business as financial accounting tools, tracing product sales, accessing customer data, analyzing return on investment, and work scheduling.
+According to Rahman et al. (2020) and Mack et al. (2018) "spreadsheets are everywhere."
+In addition to business applications, they are used for a wide range of activities such as, but not limited to, managing diets, scientific experiments, real estate inventory, managing grades, managing financial portfolios, and managing real estate inventory.
 Thus, having good spreadsheet skills is beneficial beyond just knowing how to use them for their business applications.

 Higher education business programs play a role in developing students' spreadsheet skills.
-A recurring question when performing curriculum review is whether faculty are teaching the right skills for employability and the right tools.
+A recurring question when performing curriculum review is whether faculty are teaching the right skills and tools for employability.
 To help shape curriculum, it is not uncommon for faculty to review recent position descriptions, survey employers and recent graduates, and review other external sources to ensure that the curriculum provided meets the current and future expectations for both students and employers.

-Spreadsheet tool and concomitant skills are an area of interest, has become a measure of program health for program investment at many colleges (AACU, 2021).
-For business, tools knowledge and expertise are prominent in job descriptions.
-One especially since spreadsheet dominance has changed through the years.
+Spreadsheet tools and concomitant skills are an area of interest, especially since spreadsheet dominance has changed through the years.
 For example, Lotus 1-2-3 replaced VisiCalc, Microsoft Excel replaced Lotus 1-2-3, and now Google Sheets is emerging as a potential tool to replace Microsoft Excel.
-Understanding how spreadsheet interest is changing in the marketplace helps faculty know when or if the switch tool emphasis in the curriculum.
+Understanding how spreadsheet interest is changing in the marketplace helps faculty know when or if a switch in tool emphasis in the curriculum is necessary to ensure graduate employability.

-This study examines position descriptions posted on indeed.com between January 1, 2019, through December 31, 2021.
-The descriptions were limited to business program titles and requiring a bachelor's degree, and two years or less of work experience, and focuses on analyzing position descriptions for spreadsheet knowledge, skills and abilities.
-The paper is structured as follows.
+This study examines position descriptions posted on indeed.com, a popular online job posting site.
+The positions examined were posted between January 1, 2019, through December 31, 2021.
+The descriptions were limited to business program titles requiring a bachelor's degree, and two years or less of work experience.
+The position analysis focuses on requirements for spreadsheet knowledge, skills, and abilities such as data analysis and visualization, and on collaboration, a popular skill requirement for remote workers.
+The remainder of this paper is structured as follows:

-The remainder of this study is organized as follows.
-First is the literature review which includes a discussion and comparison of Excel and Google Sheet.
-It also includes information regarding using position descriptions to examine knowledge, skills and abilities.
+The literature review includes a discussion and comparison of Excel and Google Sheets.
+It also includes information regarding using position descriptions to examine knowledge, skills, and abilities.
 The literature review is followed by the research methodology and study, results, and then conclusions and next steps.